2dogsandanerd/validated-table-extractor/README.md

 ## The Problem

 Traditional PDF table extractors are a gamble:
-- ❌ No validation → Silent failures
+- ❌ No validation
-- ❌ No confidence scores → Trust issues
+- ❌ No confidence scores
-- ❌ No audit trail → Compliance nightmares
+- ❌ No audit trail

 In regulated industries (legal, finance, healthcare), **you cannot afford to guess** if your extracted data is correct.